Cornices/cornice/docs/source/internals.rst

 important, but this last argument is actually the most important one.
 It is a python dict containing the filters, validators, content types etc.

-There is one thing I didn't talked about yet: how we are getting the arguments from the service class.
+There is one thing I didn't talk about yet: how we are getting the arguments from the service class.
 There is a handy `get_arguments` method, which returns the arguments from another list of given arguments.
 The goal is to fallback on instance-level arguments or class-level arguments if no arguments are provided